stehefan/workout-programming/README.md

 Webapp to manage programming for workouts including the possibility to add exercise videos to the programming, notes and having an overview of the exercises and different workouts.

+This is, as several other projects of mine, mostly a testing- and play-ground for trying NextJS and related technologies.

 ### Features
 #### Program overview
 ![](./docs/images/overview_program.png)